 If the derivation of the test cases from the model is done automatically, there are further advantages: Minor changes in the model, but which relate to a large number of test cases, can be automatically transferred to the test cases.
 The test generator often proceeds in such a way that certain quality targets, such as the achievement of a certain coverage at model level, are selected as the end criterion for the test design.
 This means that changes involving further test steps, a changed number of parameters or a change in the expected behavior can also be automatically adopted.
 The corresponding test cases are generated automatically.

 If one wanted to test an application that describes the possible career paths described here, there would be a direct test case - the good case, which implies that every exam is passed on the first try.
-If we include the bad cases, then even this small example shows that an infinite number of paths are theoretically possible due to circular reasoning.
+If one includes the bad cases, then even this small example shows that an infinite number of paths are theoretically possible due to circular reasoning.
 During test generation, a test generator usually only orients itself to the structure of the model.
 If states are added, changed or removed in this model, it automatically includes them in a new automatic test design.

 The main advantage over the keyword-driven approach is that the entire sequence, including possible branches, nesting, loops or parallel behavior, can now be described and used for the test design.
 The model is interpreted by a model-based test generator in such a way that individual control-flow-based flow sequences are generated by this model, which are subsequently converted into a previously defined target format.
 Common target formats include executable test code, the human-readable variant of this, e.g. for validation, and test documentation.
 Accordingly, one of the advantages is that it is possible to react to any kind of change in the model level or the exports of the associated test generator.
 The resulting test cases are then generated automatically.
 The high risk of manually adapting a large number of test cases with the associated effort as with the previously described variants is no longer present here.
 This results in a strong increase in test efficiency.
 One of the disadvantages is the high preparation effort.